aron-bordin/PNG-Arduino-Framework/docs/index.md

   * [Flappy Duino – Creating an Arduino clone of Flappy Bird with LED Matrix](https://bytedebugger.wordpress.com/2015/01/29/flappy-duino-creating-an-arduino-clone-of-flappy-bird-with-led-matrix/)

-## Installation

-1. Download the master branch from GitHub.
-2. Unzip it
-3. Move all folders to your Library folder (On your `Libraries` folder inside Sketchbooks of Arduino software).

 ## Contribute

 This library still under development.
 We need help adding new components and testing with differents Arduino and components versions.